nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Command Response Box

-The Command Response Box is where EduMate will provide some feedback on the outcome of each command you execute (e.g success, invalid format etc).
+The Command Response Box is where EduMate will provide some feedback on the outcome of each command you execute (e.g. success, invalid format etc).

 The Command Response Box is located directly below the [Profile Panel](#profile-panel) and above the [Command Box](#command-box)
 , and it is also scrollable for longer command feedback messages.